dgerabagi/data-curation-environment/prompt.md

 # Artifact A86: DCE - PCPP Workflow Centralization and UI Persistence Plan
 # Date Created: C19
 # Author: AI Model & Curator
+# Updated on: C21 (Re-add requirement for Select All buttons)

 - **Key/Value for A0:**
 - **Description:** A plan to centralize the main workflow buttons in the PCPP, make the animated workflow highlight persistent, and fix the broken cost calculation.